kahdo/backend-coding-challenge/README.md

 7. Flask Web View of the downloaded data.
     * MainView (index)
     * StoryComments
-8. Website deployed and running [HERE](http://unbabelchallenge.angrybits.org:5000/)
+8. Website deployed and running at **http://unbabelchallenge.angrybits.org:5000/**
     * Since this is just a challenge/toy project, I did not bother to deploy to nginx+uWSGI.
 We are using Flask's built-in server.
     * Going to leave this running for a few days so you can assess.
 Also if you need SSH access to the live running app, just ask.
 9. Task completed.